apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 userName                    --           Username for the destination/provider
-passwordFile                --           File containing the password for the destination/provider batchSize                   100          Number of messages to consume in one batch converter                   DEFAULT      Class to use to convert messages to flume events.
+passwordFile                --           File containing the password for the destination/provider batchSize                   100          Number of messages to consume in one batch converter.type              DEFAULT      Class to use to convert messages to flume events.
 See below. converter.*                 --           Converter properties. converter.charset           UTF-8        Default converter only.
 Charset to use when converting JMS TextMessages to byte arrays.
 =========================   ===========  ==============================================================